Environmental Health & Safety

 - Any open flame, including candles is prohibited.
 As an option, an electric candle may be used.

 - Displaying or hanging paper decorations shall not be permitted unless they are non-combustible or limited combustible, such as foil wrapping.
 No paper wrapping is allowed.
-Approved non-combustible items cannot be hung from sprinklers, smoke detections, emergency lights or any life safety equipment.
+Approved non-combustible items cannot be hung from sprinklers, smoke detectors, emergency lights or any life safety equipment.

 - Limited spray snow is allowed.